 And, whatever the spell is, it doesn’t really sound as though the victim gets any choice in the matter.
 I rather suspect that you aren’t going to produce a Horcrux from a killing made during a running battle.

-Ergo: it might be reasonable to postulate that the victim of a Horcrux-creating murder is no more likely to be capable of doing any curse blocking than a 15-month-old infant.
+Ergo: it might be reasonable to postulate that the victim of a Horcrux-creating murder is no more likely to be capable of doing any curse blocking than, say, a 15-month-old infant.

 • • • •

-You do realize that this is beginning to skate around the edges of a definition of “human sacrifice”.
+You do realize that this is beginning to skate around the edges of a definition of “human sacrifice”, don’t you?
 Maybe it is supposed to.

-To repeat: I postulate that this as-yet-unnamed curse is one which splits the soul and actually kills the victim, as well as making it possible to capture the now liberated soul fragment into its new housing.
+To repeat: I postulate that this as-yet-unnamed curse is one which separates out a portion of the caster’s soul and actually kills the victim, as well as making it possible to capture the now liberated soul fragment into its new housing.
 If the creation of a Horcrux were only a matter of a filing procedure I think even Horace might have known that much, little as he clearly wants to know anything about the creation of Horcruxes.
-And I still am inclined to contend that the curse to create a Horcrux is not the AK.
+And I still contend that the curse to create a Horcrux is not the AK.

 However, the if spell to create a Horcrux is also “a” killing curse (which would appear to be inarguable), it is one that very few people are still aware of.
 Only those who either completed their schooling before the subject was banned at Hogwarts (some point before the early 1940s), those who received their education outside of Britain, or those who have access outside of Hogwarts to Dark Arts reference materials which describe the process, and have a reason to look the subject up.
 To most wizards in at least the past 3 generations, the term; “killing curse” will bring to mind only the AK.